Psychological Consequences of being an Obese Woman

 Psychological and Other Consequences

-- They have extremely low self esteem.
-This makes them shy away from social occasions and they do not mingle among their peers.
+- They have extremely low self-esteem.
+This makes them shy away from social occasions and they do not mingle with their peers.
 To not participate in such social occasions they might avoid going by saying certain white lies in the last minute.